Birth Control After Having a Baby – Contraception Methods and More

 Some birth control methods are not recommended for women who intend on breastfeeding.
 Other methods require a certain amount of time for you to heal before they can be used.
 You must consult with your OB/GYN about the different options available that will suit your needs best.

 Choices of Birth Control After Pregnancy

-Adopting a contraceptive measure your delivery can be zeroed upon after analyzing some factors such as your breastfeeding patterns, starting of periods or even your hormonal levels.
-Some contraceptive may nit suit breastfeeding moms whereas some are absolutely safe for all regardless of how they feed their baby.
-Here are some of the commonly practiced contraceptive methods for birth control.
+Adopting a contraceptive measure after your delivery can be zeroed upon after analyzing some factors such as your breastfeeding patterns, starting of periods or even your hormonal levels.
+Some contraceptive may not suit breastfeeding moms whereas some are absolutely safe for all regardless of how they feed their baby.
+Here are some of the commonly practised contraceptive methods for birth control.

 1. Barrier Methods

-Barrier methods involve usage of external objects that can physically prevent a sperm and an egg to meet.
+Barrier methods involve the usage of external objects that can physically prevent sperm and an egg to meet.
 There are several barrier methods you can use as a contraceptive method.

 - Diaphragm, Cervical Cap: These devices need to be fitted a few weeks after your delivery.
 Even if you were using them before your pregnancy, you will have to be refitted as your cervix, vagina, and uterus will change after the delivery.
 They are filled with spermicides that kill the sperm before it reaches the cervix.
 Also, they are available through prescription.
 These devices have a high rate of failure.